jasonbot123/Canadian-Grocery-Price-Analyze/README.md

 ## Instructions

-1. Download the download the Canadian Grocery Data from https://jacobfilipp.com/hammer/ before running the scripts for the simulation and cleaning process.
+1. Download the download the Canadian Grocery Data from [Project Hammer](https://jacobfilipp.com/hammer/) before running the scripts for the simulation and cleaning process.
 2. Use the cleaned data in `data/02-analysis_data` for statistical analysis and summary statistics.
 3
 3. To generate the final paper, use the Quarto document (`paper.qmd`) in the `paper/` directory.
 The document can be rendered to PDF to produce a complete report of the analysis.